-The Connections screen is the core of mParticle’s functionality.
-It controls how event data from your inputs (iOS, Android, Web, Feeds, etc) is forwarded to your Output platforms.
-You must set up a separate connection for each input/output.
-For each connection, you have a number of opportunities to cleanse and filter your data, to ensure that each output receives the data you want it to receive, in the correct format.
+The Connections screen controls how event data from your inputs (iOS, Android, Web, Feeds, etc) is forwarded to your output platforms.
+You must set up a separate connection for each input-output-configuration combination.
+For each connection, you have several opportunities to cleanse and filter your data, to ensure that each output receives the data you want it to receive, in the correct format.

-Each of mParticle’s Output services has it’s own requirements, so the process for setting up each connection will be a little different, but all connections require these basic steps:
+Each output has its own requirements, so the process for setting up each connection is a little different.
+However, all connections require these basic steps:

 1. Select an input